Southport FC 2022-23 Team Photo

 In the shortened 2020-21 season he made 20 appearances for Marine finding the back of the net 8 times.

-An exciting prospect and one we think our supporters will enjoy watching, he likes to get the ball forward and adds another creative spark to our midfield.
+An exciting prospect and one our supporters enjoy watching, he likes to get the ball forward and adds another creative spark to our midfield.
+Had the scouts flocking to Haig Avenue in 2021-22 with his all action style and is a player we all think we move up the pyramid sooner rather than later.

 16-Dylan Vassallo (839)